When our relationship to our money is poor, it can cause anxiety, tension, or worse.

 A significant trend occurring in the last 20 years is adult kids delaying their financial independence.

 Parents think their adult kids should be able to support themselves by 25.
 Their adult kids?
-Not until 27.
+Their adult kids think they should not have to support themselves until until they are 27.

 How many of these parents have the financial capacity to support their adult kids?